Updated 09/03/2025

 (c)

-Securities shall not be eligible for the retail exposure class.
+The present value of retail minimum lease payments shall be eligible for the retail exposure class.

 Exposures that do not comply with the criteria referred to in points (a) to (c) of the first subparagraph shall not be eligible for the retail exposures class.